For me, the key to stabilizing my SI joints was to strengthen the muscles around the joint.

 Although a ligament that has been sprained may never completely go back to the way it once was, you may find that by keeping up a certain baseline of muscle strength, you’re able to compensate for this and move normally.

 This was what happened for me.
-Although I know my SI joint ligaments will always be slightly compromised from my initial injury, once I built up enough muscle strength, I stopped having to think about my ligaments at all.
+Once I built up enough muscle strength after my initial injury, I stopped having to think about my ligaments at all.
 My joints just started staying in place, the way they were meant to.

 Here are some posts I wrote related to the topic of strengthening (and more to come!):